 During your tour, it can also be a good idea to sit down and to have a meal with the residents to see what the food is like.
 Be sure to speak with staff about meals if there are any special considerations that must be made for your loved one, such as dietary restrictions.

 While at the facility, be prepared with a list of questions to ask the staff members that will give you greater insight into how things are handled at the facility.
-Remember that a typical tour won't tell you everything you need to know, especially as regards emergency situations and their like.
+Remember that a typical tour won't tell you everything you need to know, especially in regard to emergency and other similar situations.
 Ask questions about security at the facility, what contingency plans they have for emergencies and ask for information about prior security situations and how they were dealt with.

 Finally, be sure that you take the time to speak with current residents and their family members, if possible.
 One of the greatest guarantees that you have that your loved one will be happy and well cared-for at a facility is the assurance of someone who is living there and enjoying their stay.